joanjanku2000/sw-service-fullstack/README.md

 After cloning the repository and making sure docker is installed in the machine the project can be ran using the command ``docker compose up --build``
-The default profile when the back-end is run through docker is dev.
+The default profile when the back-end is run through docker compose is dev.

-Inside the repo can be found also a "script.sh" which can be used as a standalone script (without cloning the repo yourself) and is used in Hostinger VPS to trigger the deployment.
+Inside the repo can be found also a "script.sh" which can be used as a standalone script (without cloning the repo yourself) and is used in Hostinger Ubunut Host to trigger the deployment.
 The script does everything itself as follows:

 - Checks for the repository folder in the folder it is run, if found deletes it - to ensure code is uddated
 - clones the repository and cd inside it